rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 Use of the `audioSettings` and `onAudioSettingsChanged` APIs require access to the `use` role of the `xrn:firebolt:capability:device:audio-settings` capability.

+TODO: Netflix needs to be able to *set* atmosOutputLock...

 ### 6.2.
 Video Settings
 The `Device` module **MUST** have an `videoSettings` API that returns the Device's current video settings.